 Nuclear energy is critical to keeping the lights on across the country, providing 21% of the country’s electricity mix and acting as a back-up during extreme weather events, such as 2018’s so-called “beast from the east”.

 But since 2010, 26 plants have closed, representing roughly 20% of UK energy generation capacity.

 And by 2030, all but one of Britain’s 15 currently operational nuclear facilities are to be taken offline, equating to a 35% reduction in the country’s total power.

-Sizewell B, located on the Suffolk coast, is expected to shut down in 2035, leaving the country in urgent need of replacing its nuclear stock.
+Sizewell B, located on the Suffolk coast, is expected to shut down in 2035 — although owners EDF are evaluating the feasibility of extending its lifespan to 2055 — leaving the country in urgent need of replacing its nuclear stock.

-Several new facilities are currently in the works, which could account for this dip, though funding has proved a reoccurring problem for some of them.
+Several new facilities are currently in the works, which could account for this dip, though funding has proved a problem for some.

 From Bradwell B to Wyfla Newydd, here we profile all the UK’s proposed nuclear facilities, how they’re progressing and what they could provide for the country’s grid.

 New nuclear power plants in the UK — ongoing projects

 French utilities firm EDF Energy claims Hinkley Point C, in Somerset, will provide energy to six million homes when it is up and running via its 3.2 gigawatt (GW) output.

 The two nuclear reactors it will house will be the first to be built in the UK since the Sizewell B station on the Suffolk coast began producing power in 1995.